 Networking¶

 HaLOS uses NetworkManager for network configuration, with Cockpit providing a web-based interface for managing connections.
-The mDNS publisher service handles hostname resolution for all services.

 WiFi¶

-Configure WiFi through the Cockpit NetworkManager module:
+On any image, you can configure WiFi through the Cockpit NetworkManager module:

 - Open Cockpit → Networking.